Amaretti Cookies

 - Stir until it becomes too difficult then use your hand to knead into a soft dough.
 Cover with plastic wrap and rest the mixture for 1 hour.

 - Roll a tablespoon of the mixture into balls.
 Then roll in granulated sugar followed by powdered sugar.
+The granulated sugar gives the cookies a little crunch on the outside and stops the powdered sugar from dissolving into the cookies.
+Omit the granulated sugar if you prefer a less sweet cookie.

 - Arrange on a prepared baking sheet.
 Press down with two fingers to slightly flatten.
 Insert an almond, if using.